Zmetser/localstorageservice/README.md

 - **setItem**

-Adds a new item to the table
+Adds a new item to the table.

-Returns the passed data;
+Returns the passed data.

+If an itemID has not been set, the underlaying storage type'll be an array.
+Otherwise it's an object.

 ```
-table.setItem(itemID, data);
+table.setItem([itemID], data);
 ```

 - **addItem**